Force Field Analysis - Kurt Lewin

 We'll use a little basic science to introduce the concept, after which you'll find enough information to allow you to unleash your knowledge of force fields on colleagues!

 I've created a template that you can use to practically apply a Force Field Analysis.
-Download the free Force Field Analysis Template
+Download the free Force Field Analysis Template when you're ready.

 To understand the concept of a force field analysis let's start with a simple science experiment (this really is relevant, so stay with me for a moment please).